Tennessee Lawmakers Introduce Bill Allowing Fathers Say in Abortion

 “In this case, we’re saying that we want that father who is just as much of a parent as that mother is, it took two of them to create this human being, and we believe that they should have that opportunity to raise that child,” Pody said.

-An official of a group that advocates for Planned Parenthood, is a major player in the transgender industry, and promotes ending the recognition of the two sexes, used the word “people” to describe someone who is pregnant, rather than the word “woman” in her comment about the bill.
+An official of a group that advocates for Planned Parenthood, which is a major player in the transgender industry and promotes ending the recognition of the two sexes, commented on the legislation.
+Francie Hunt, executive director of the Tennessee Advocates for Planned Parenthood, used the word “people” to describe someone who is pregnant, rather than the word “woman” in her comment about the bill.

-“I think it’s just a real slap in the face to pregnant people and a dishonor of their role as pregnant people to have sovereignty over their own bodies,” Francie Hunt, executive director of the Tennessee Advocates for Planned Parenthood, said.
+“I think it’s just a real slap in the face to pregnant people and a dishonor of their role as pregnant people to have sovereignty over their own bodies,” Hunt said.
 “No one should have veto power over your own bodily autonomy, that’s the bottom line.”

 .